hirako2000/gisteam/README.md

     │   │   └───...
     │   │
     │   ├───db
-    │   │       index.es6 // uses redis
-    │   │       user.es6  // basic user
+    │   │   └───... // db schema for Paste
-    │   │
     │   └───public
     │       └───... // public resources exposed as static files
     │
     │
     ├───lib (auto-generate)
-    │   │  // /src gets compiled here, the project mainly runs from here │   │  // .es6 files from /src gets compiled to .js files here │   │  // other than .es6 files get copied as is (css, fonts etc) │   │
+    │   │  // /src gets compiled here, the project mainly runs from here │   │  // .js files from /src gets compiled to .js files here │   │  // other than .js files get copied as is (css, fonts etc) │   │
     │   ├───public
     │   │   │